jw-coder84/CI-Project-Portfolio-1/README.md

 ![Wireframe images](read-me-files/wireframe-5.png)

 ## Site Structure
 The site is one page with links to different sections.
 The links point to the contact form and the links to external sites.
+These sections can also be accessed by scrolling down the page.

+## Design Choices

+### Fonts
+The google font Bungee was used for the site logo with sans-serif as the alternate if the google font can't be loaded.
+The default font was used for the rest of the site.

+### Colour Scheme
+The colour scheme was chosen to match the colours of the famicom controller shown near the top of the site page.
+The colours are a close enough match and the contrast was adjusted for clarity.

+* Background colour: #9B1D42
+* Text colour: #FBF2C5